Vaccine Reactions & Post Vaccine Care

 Post-Vaccine Care

 IF YOUR PET IS EXPERIENCING MILD PAIN OR DISCOMFORT OR BECOMES INACTIVE AFTER RECEIVING A VACCINE, you may apply a WARM compress (NOT HOT) to the vaccination site every 6 to 8 hours within the first 24 hours after vaccination for approximately 15 minutes per application.
-If no improvement, contact a licensed veterinarian immediately.
+You may also give your pet Benadryl (Diphenhydramine) as explained below.
+Contact a licensed veterinarian if your pet appears to be in significant pain.

-You may also immediately give your pet Benadryl (Diphenhydramine), tablets or liquid form every 12 hours for 2 to 3 days as further described below.
-The dose to administer is one-half of the pet’s body weight.
-For example, if your pet weighed 10 pounds, you would administer 5 mg every 12 hours for two to three days.
+With the exceptions stated above, you may immediately give your pet Benadryl (Diphenhydramine), tablets or liquid form every 12 hours for 2 to 3 days.
+The dose is approximately one-half of your pet’s weight.
+For example, if your pet weighs 10 pounds, you would administer 5 mg of Diphendydramine every 12 hours for two to three days.

-If your pet becomes listless or sleepy after the medication is given, you may cut the dose in half or completely stop the medication.
+If your pet becomes listless or sleepy after Diphenhydramine is given, you may cut the dose in half or completely stop the medication.